 - 13. Go Green With Heating

 1. Let Your Thermostat Do the Thinking

-It’s no secret that smart thermostats and smart AC controllers can help you save up to 25% in bills.
+It’s no secret that smart thermostats and smart AC controllers can help you save up to 25% on bills.
 In addition, these devices can help ensure that your heating equipment is only running when you need them most.
-You can even set schedules that eliminates the hassle of changing temperature every now and then on top of energy savings.
+You can even set schedules that eliminate the hassle of changing temperature every now and then on top of energy savings.